Karan Gupta

 In January 2019, at a ceremony held in London, Gupta was awarded with the World Leaders Asia Award by Lord Karan Billimoria and Lord Raj Loomba.

 In April 2019, Gupta hosted the 4th edition of the I Am Woman awards and felicitated Sonali Bendre with the Woman of Substance award.
 Other awardees included Neeta Lulla, Sindhutai Sapkal, Activist Neehari Mandali, Infosys Learning Head Kisha Gupta, Entrepreneur Deepika Gehani among others.
 The other hosts for the event included Manasi Joshi Roy, Rohit Roy, Parvin Dabas, Manasi Scott, and Tanuj Wirwani.

 In July 2020, in a televised interview with India Today (TV channel) Gupta criticised the CBSE board for releasing above average 12th grade results.

 Urging Indian universities to release final grades of students, Gupta stated that students who wished to study abroad may lose an entire year.

 In Sep 2020, Gupta took the Oxford–AstraZeneca COVID-19 vaccine as a Clinical Trial Volunteer.
 In Jan 2021, after the vaccine received emergency use authorization, he demanded that the government unblind the vaccine study and give the vaccine shot to the volunteers who received the placebo.

 In Oct 2021, Gupta met with Aaditya Thackeray and Iqbal Singh Chahal and spoke about the importance of education and shaping policies that benefit students.

 On Children's Day, in Nov 2022, Gupta granted the wishes of terminally and critically ill children at Lokmanya Tilak Municipal Medical College and General Hospital.
 Also present at the event were actors Boman Irani and Sangram Singh.

+In Sep 2023, India Today (TV channel) and The Economic Times spoke to Gupta about the deteriorating security situation in Canada for Indian students and what impact the Canada-India diplomatic row could have on prospective students.

+In Sep 2024, Gupta hosted the 5th edition of the I Am Woman awards and felicitated Richa Chadha with the Woman of Substance award.
+Other awardees in business included Nawaz Modi Singhania, Resham Chhabria, Minal Deshpande and Suzannah Muthoot.
+Awardees for women's rights included Dr. Rishma Pai and Senior Advocate Mrunalini Deshmukh.
+Activists Chandni Di and Swaranlatha J were also awarded.
+The hosts for the event included Rohit Roy, Zayed Khan, Madhoo, and Taher Shabbir.

+In Oct 2024, Gupta was featured on the cover of Femina (India) for championing change through education and helping students get into the world's best universities including Ivy League universities.

+In Feb 2025, Gupta along with IE University signed an MOU with IIT Bombay to collaborate on exchange programs and research.